 Boondocking in National Parks

-Second of all, many national parks don’t allow backcountry camping using vehicles such as RVs.
+Second of all, most national parks don’t allow backcountry camping using vehicles such as RVs.
 They instead permit backcountry camping via hiking, meaning you have to carry your camping gear by foot and walk it out to a site.
 However, it depends on the national park.
 Some actually do allow backcountry camping by way of off-road vehicles.

 Third, all national parks require you to obtain a backcountry permit for overnight use.
 These permits will cost money, generally in the neighborhood of $10.00 to $40.00, depending on the national park.
 The fee is per permit, not per number of days.
 So, once you obtain a permit, you can stay up to the maximum number of days permitted by each national park.
 Most national parks, that allow backcountry camping, allow up to 14 days.

 Four, of those national parks that allow backcountry camping, most will limit you to designated backcountry campgrounds.
 These are just areas marked by a post where you can set up a tent, and these will be the only areas where backcountry camping is allowed.

 You will have to inquire at the visitor center inside the national park to find out if backcountry camping is permitted, and if it’s also permitted by vehicle.
 You can also visit each national park’s website, and look up, “backcountry camping”.

 National Parks that Offer Backcountry Camping with Vehicle

 Most of the backcountry camping areas listed below will require either 4×4 vehicle or high clearance…

 - Big Bend National Park (TX) – backcountry camping with vehicle is available from several small roads throughout the park, but limited to 34 marked sites.
 Because its limited to marked sites, it’s technically not boondocking, but it might still feel like it.
 Backcountry permit is required. (see full details).